rutube/django_sphinxsearch/README.md

 * uint attributes accept -1 but return it as unsigned 32bit integer.
 * bigint accept 2**63 + 1 but return it as signed 64bit integer.
-* use SphinxIntegerField and SphinxBigIntegerField instead of IntegerField and BigIntegerField from django.db.models, because default fields doesn't working correctly with range filtering in Q objects.
+* use SphinxIntegerField and SphinxBigIntegerField instead of IntegerField and BigIntegerField from django.db.models, because IN is an expression in SQL (value IN column), but a function (IN(value, column)) in sphinxsearch.